 Linda Quesada-Ortiz, Project Manager/Dispatch, P: (505) 955-4702, E: [bot protected email address]

-NOTE: THESE SERVICES ARE NOT CURRENTLY AVAILABLE
+NOTE: THESE SERVICES ARE CURRENTLY UNAVAILABLE

 Outreach services entail Division of Senior Services staff members acting as advocates on behalf of the elderly; conducting needs assessments of the senior community; providing information and making referrals to local, state, federal and other agencies to solve problems which may arise; and establishing individual care plans through our case management mode.
 This may encompass home visits, consultations, and placements.
 For more information call (505) 955-4721.